Sale!

 Description

-Although there have been countless Buddhas, only Shakyamuni is considered The Buddha, the historical figure who lived on earth and was the source of teachings that became Buddhist doctrine.
-He sits in meditation (dhyana) denoting perfect physical and spiritual balance legs in padmasana, one bare foot faced up, hands in meditation (dhyana).
-As the posture he assumed under the Bodhi tree before his enlightenment it is the most common pose in Mahayana Buddhism in the Ming and Qing dynasties.
-He wears a three-part monks robe with the shawl over his shoulders and back.
+Although there have been countless Buddhas, only Shakyamuni is the historical figure who lived on earth and was the source of teachings that became Buddhist doctrine.
+He sits in meditation (dhyana) denoting perfect physical and spiritual balance, legs in padmasana, one bare foot faced up and hands in meditation (dhyana).
+As the posture he assumed under the Bodhi tree before his enlightenment it is the most common Mahayana Buddhism pose in the Ming/Qing dynasties.
+He wears a three-part monks robe with a shawl over his shoulders and back.
 His presence radiates serenity with downcast eyes and slightly smiling mouth.
-He has identifying characteristics referred to as lakshanas: three neck creases symbolizing luck, and an ushnisha, a raised cranial protuberance denoting the seat of intellectual powers, wisdom, and divine energy.
-The bump in the ushnisha is a nikkeishu in Japanese, is a jewel radiating the light of wisdom.
-His head is snail-crowned, with raised rounded spiral curls, an allusion to when he was lost in meditation oblivious to the Sun’s rays snails in gratitude for his love for all sentient beings formed a protective hood with their cool bodies.
-According to the Laita-Vistara text which recounts Shakyamuni’s life, he had a “…large skull, broad forehead…skin fine and the color of gold; his hair black and curly.”
-Medium antique Buddha images are rare and this display old insect and deterioration from age or conditions during China’s modernization.
-Repairs were commonly made in the past by Buddhist temple artisans with assistance from donors who financed them to gain merit.
+He has identifying characteristics referred to as lakshanas: three neck creases symbolizing luck, an ushnisha, a raised cranial protuberance denoting the seat of intellectual powers, wisdom, and divine energy and a bump in the ushnisha called a nikkeishu in Japanese that is a jewel radiating the light of wisdom.
+His head is snail-crowned, with raised rounded spiral curls, an allusion to when he was lost in meditation snails in gratitude for his love for all sentient beings formed a protective hood.
+According to the Laita-Vistara which recounts Shakyamuni’s life, he had a “…large skull, broad forehead…skin fine and the color of gold; his hair black and curly.”
+Medium antique Buddha images are rare and this one has some old insect and deterioration from age or conditions during China’s modernization.
+Repairs were commonly made by Buddhist temple artisans with assistance from donors who financed them to gain merit.
 This one was composed of two pieces seen from the underside front partially covered with a tightly woven gauze-like textile.
 This might have replaced an original damaged section as it was common for both white paint and white textiles to cover damaged sections, and it does not affect the carving’s integral structure or beauty.
-The concealed bung closing its back cavity indicates it was consecrated.
+The concealed closing its back cavity indicates it was consecrated.

 Sources: